 SimpliPhi Eliminates the Challenges of Building Microgrids in Remote Tropical Locations

-ethnos360 (New Tribes Mission) was founded in 1942 to provide missionary services around the world.
-Much of their work is completed in remote parts of the world with no access to power.
-Offgrid Tech is a ministry of ethnos360 that provides technical help with the physical requirements of working overseas in remote locations for long periods of time.
-Offgrid Tech designs the power, water and other systems that will meet missionaries’ basic needs while living in remote locations.
+For many global missionary organizations, much of their work is completed in parts of the world with no access to electricity.
+Missionaries find themselves working overseas in remote locations for long periods of time and in need of creative solutions for power, water and other systems that will meet their basic needs while they are in the field.

-In the East Sepik Region of Papua New Guinea, Offgrid Tech installed a solar+SimpliPhi storage microgrid to power a 1250 sq ft bush missionary home -- providing enough power for both household use and computer equipment used in Bible translation and other missionary activities.
+In the East Sepik Region of Papua New Guinea, one missionary group installed a solar+SimpliPhi storage microgrid to power a 1250 sq ft bush missionary home -- providing enough power for both household use and computer equipment used in Bible translation and other missionary activities.

 The microgrid is comprised of 1.4 kW of solar, six PHI 1.3 kWh batteries, and an OutBack FX 2012 inverter, OutBack charge controller and OutBack Mate.